aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ### Extending, Extending, Extending

 Just like classes can extend classes, interfaces can extend other interfaces, and they inherit all the methods of the base interface.
-This is useful for complex systems we might find in real life.
+This is useful for complex systems we might encounter in real life.

 Classes can also implement multiple interfaces.
 Let's take a look.

 Think back to our `Automobile` interface.
-Imagine we also have a `TowVehicle` interface that deals with towing capacity, carrying capacity, and fuel type.
+Imagine we also have a `TowVehicle` interface that deals with towing capacity, carrying capacity, and fuel type:

 ```java
 public interface TowVehicle {